 - It is now possible to take Introductory, Intermediate, and Advanced courses in ceramics, electronic art and intermedia, painting, photography, and sculpture.
-However, not all courses are offered every semester, so students should begin their sequences as soon as possible if they want to be able to schedule a third, advanced course in the media sequence by the time they are juniors or seniors. - ART 580 Junior Seminar is now offered both Fall and Spring semesters.
-It is recommended that students plan to take ART 580 in the spring of their junior year, but it is possible to do the Junior Seminar / Senior Project sequence in the Fall and Spring of the senior year. - Arts Administration Pathway.
-Students interested in careers in museums, galleries, or public history could choose a Studio Art MINOR of Art 115, Art 171, Art 187, Art 250, Art 271, leading to the capstone of Art 584.
+However, not all courses are offered every semester, so students should begin their media sequences as soon as possible if they want to be able to schedule a third, advanced course in the sequence by the time they are juniors or seniors. - 2.
+Please note that seniors are typically not permitted to enroll in introductory level studio courses. - 3.
+ART 580 Junior Seminar is offered both Fall and Spring semesters.
+It is recommended that majors plan to take ART 580 in the spring of their junior year.
+However, it is possible to do the Junior Seminar / Senior Project sequence in the Fall and Spring of the senior year. - 4.
+Arts Administration Pathway.
+Students interested in careers in museums, galleries or public history could choose a Studio Art MINOR of ART 115, ART 171, ART 187, ART 250, ART 271, leading to the capstone of ART 584.

-Suggested Schedule for Art, Science, and Innovation Major:
+Suggested Schedule for Art, Science, and Innovation majors:

-1st Semester 2nd Semester Either Semester IFirst Year FS 102 Science 2 ART 187 Begin science sequence Take elective from Core B (Theoretical Approaches) Sophomore Science 3 ART 250 Science 4 ART 287 or 387 Begin Art Practices Module Continue science sequence Junior ART 580 Junior Seminar ART 287 or 387 Complete Art Practices Module Senior ART 620 (Senior Project)
+4-Year Plan 1st Semester 2 nd Semester Either Semester

+First Year FS 101 FS 201 ART 187

+Science 2 Science 2 Begin science sequence

+Take elective from Core B (Theoretical Approaches)

+Sophomore Science 3 ART 250 ART 287 or 387

+Science 4 Begin Art Practices module

+Continue science sequence

+Junior ART 287 or 387

+Seminar) Complete Art Practices module

+Senior ART 620 (Senior Project)